Performance fee: Hurdles

 A hurdle, in the context of a performance fee, is a level of return that the fund must beat before it can charge a performance fee.
 It may be a set percentage or it may be referenced to an index.
 The index might be either SOFR or similar or an index reflecting the underlying market in which the fund is investing.
 The thinking behind the former is to reflect the cost of capital.
 The thinking behind the latter is to reward the fund only for generating returns that are better than the market (alpha) rather than for returns generated simply by movement in the market as a whole.

 If, in the worked example above, there had been a hurdle of 4%, the performance fee would only have been charged on the additional 6% increase rather than the full 10% increase in gross asset value.

 As hurdles reduce the size of performance fees and reward successful active management, they are popular with investors.
 However, as demand for hedge funds has been high in recent years, fewer hedge funds have needed to resort to their use to attract investors.

 Other fees

 As well as a performance fee, a hedge fund will charge a management fee, typically calculated as 1.50% to 2% of the NAV of the fund, regardless of whether the fund has generated any returns for the investor.
 Hedge funds may also pay fees to administrators, prime brokers, lawyers, accountants and other service providers.

+A similar fee structure is also used in private equity and some venture capital funds, where the performance-based component is commonly structured as carried interest allocated to the general partner from fund profits.